Sayre-Tnunu/katacoda-scenarios/interview3/step2.md

     * playbook launches datadog agent on both running hosts in the environment (host01 and host02)

+    * playbook turns host01 and host02 into web servers (verify with `curl host02` command)

     * metrics/events/alerts from ansible activity related to your hosts is relayed to datadoghq through datadog_callback.yml

     * dashboards for ansible metrics can now be created